Skip to content

 Stob Breac — common questions

-How hard is Stob Breac?
+How prominent is Stob Breac?

-Where do I park for Stob Breac?
+Where should I park to climb Stob Breac?

-When is the best time to climb Stob Breac?
+When should I climb Stob Breac?

 The standard good-weather months for Stob Breac are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.